Click here to visit Skate Canada and learn about the changes that have been made to the STARSkate program.

-STARSkate has been the mainstay of figure skating in Canada for more than four decades.
-When you/your child registers for a STARSkate program at your local Skate Canada club, you also become a member of Skate Canada and will have access to:
+STARSkate has been the mainstay of skating in Canada for more than four decades.
+When you register your skater for a STARSkate program at your local Skate Canada club, you also become a member of Skate Canada and will have access to:

 - opportunities to be recognized through a nationally standardized testing system for achieving specific figure skating skills